taijiji/docker-memo/kubetnetes_words.md

     - LoadBalancer  : make load balancer and link to service using NodePort
     - ExternalName  : To use exernal services, make alias for internal cluster using DNS CNAME.
     - Headless      : To use "StatefulSet" function, make DNS SRV record of pod to DNS name resolution.

+## Ingress
+- HTTP(Layer 7) load balancer for access to Service
+- function
+    - forward by URL pattern
+    - SSL termination

+## Volume
+- external strage area
+    - variable data shuouldn't be used as contianer
+        - container should be immutable area.
+    - Can mount to contaier
+- for cloud provider's storage
+    - for GCE, for Azure, for AWS
+- for onpremise hardware environment
+    - iscsi
+    - nfs
+    - gitRepo   : Git repository
+    - cinder    : OpenStack block storage

+### "emptyDir Vulume"
+- volume on node
+- its be remove when pod be remove
+    - cannot perpetuate data

+### "hotPath Volume"
+- volume on node. asign path to node directory.
+- its be not remove when pod be remove
+- its be remove when Node be remove
+    - cannot perpetuate data
+    - Do not use on production environment

+### PersistentVolume (PV)
+- volume to perpetuate data safety
+    - use iscsi/nfs
+    - use cloud provider's storage
+- "PersistentVolumeClaim (PVC)"
+    - asign volume size to use PV
+    - 1 VPC on PV
+- Can perpetuate data to "complete PVC" and "mount to container".

+### StorageClass
+- dynamic storage volume provisioning on clound provider's environment
+- automatically mapping to PVC for auto-scale Pod